 As well as being meaningful, homework should be manageable.
-If your child is finding homework difficult, or completion of homework is becoming a fraught issue in your home, please contact the Key Stage Pastoral team.
+If your child is finding homework difficult, or completion of homework is becoming a fraught issue in your home, please contact school.
 We will work with you and your child to address any problems.